christiankimbi/Overtime/README.md

 - X Needs to be documented if employee did not log overtime
 - X Create audit log for each text message
 - X Need to update end date when confirmed
-- Need to update the audit log status when an overtime request has been rejected
+- X Need to update the audit log status when an overtime request has been rejected
-- Update buttons on employee home page
+- X Update buttons on employee home page
 - Update buttons sort order on employee homepage
 - Remove unnecessary nav bar buttons for managers
 - Fix admin dashboard bug